ufoss-org/ufoss-website/docs/kotysa/kotysa-vertx-sqlclient.md

 ## Dependency

 `kotysa-vertx-sqlclient` is a single dependency you can add to your project. \
-This is a companion version for `smallrye-mutiny-vertx-sql-client` 2.X.Y, included in Quarkus 2.13.X and does not replace it.
+This is a companion version for `smallrye-mutiny-vertx-sql-client` 3.X.Y (for Mutiny) and `vertx-sql-client` 4.X.Y (for Coroutines), included in Quarkus 3.X.Y and does not replace it.

 ```groovy
 repositories {